microsoft/health-architectures/Postman/README.md

 fhirurl              | FHIR Endpoint          | URL
 resource             | FHIR Endpoint          | URL

-## Postman environment setup for Azure API for FHIR access via Microsoft FHIR-Proxy
+#### Postman environment setup for Azure API for FHIR access via Microsoft FHIR-Proxy
 If you haven't already imported the Postman environment file for FHIR-Proxy, the ```./fhir-proxy``` directory in this repo contains a sample Postman Environment to help users get started.

-__NOTE__ All FHIR-Proxy Postman configurations can be found in the Key Vault installed during setup.
+__NOTE__ All FHIR-Proxy Postman configuration parameter values can be found in the Key Vault installed during setup.

 Postman Env variable | Azure Setting          | Variable Type
 ---------------------|------------------------|--------------